TITLE 77: PUBLIC HEALTH

 Universal Progress Notes – a common record with periodic narrative documentation by all persons involved in resident care.

-Valid License – a license which is unsuspended, unrevoked and unexpired.
+Valid License – a license that is unsuspended, unrevoked and unexpired.